HOW TO MAKE HALO HALO (Filipino Shaved Ice Sundae).Refreshing Filipino for summer. A famous Filipino refreshment you can try this summer.

 What is Halo Halo

-Halo halo is a Tagalog word for mix.
-This is a sweet refreshment sold in restaurants and stall in PI.
-It’s suppose to cool you down from severe heat wave.
+Halo-halo is a Tagalog word for the mix.
+This is a sweet refreshment sold in restaurants and stalls in PI.
+It’s supposed to cool you down from a severe heatwave.

 If you look at the picture, the ingredients will be mixed together before consuming it.
 But for me though, I prefer not mixing them.
-I just dig into the shaved iced and get each portion of each ingredients on top.
-I specially like to add more evaporated milk in mine and just a tad of sugar since the fruits are already sweet.
+I just dig into the shaved iced and get each portion of each ingredient on top.
+I especially like to add more evaporated milk in mine and just a tad of sugar since the fruits are already sweet.

 Where can you get the ingredients?

 Here in the US, I get mine in our Asian store.
 So I have to drive 4 hours to get the ingredients.
-Although these ingredients are sold online, it tend to get expensive.
+Although these ingredients are sold online, they tend to get expensive.

 How to Make It?

-Making this is a very easy task to do; specially that the ingredients are all preserved fruits.
+Making this is a very easy task to do; especially since the ingredients are all preserved fruits.
 The only downside is the shaving of the ice.
 And finding the shaver.
-Here in the US, you cannot easily find a shaver that produces very fine ice, so it was a challenge for me, before until I accidentally found a shaver in one of our Asian store.
-Sure, you can use shaved iced but I love the powdery ice produce by a shaver specialized for Halo halo.
+Here in the US, you cannot easily find a shaver that produces very fine ice, so it was a challenge for me before I accidentally found a shaver in one of our Asian stores.
+Sure, you can use shaved iced but I love the powdery ice produced by a shaver specialized for Halo-halo.